-IHG supports and protects human rights wherever it can.
-As a responsible company with operations in 100 countries and territories, we believe strong ethics and good business go hand in hand.
-We’re committed to complying with the laws and regulations of all the countries and jurisdictions in which we operate and our human-rights policy is available in 42 languages.
-All our policies can be found here.
+As part of our culture of responsible business, we’re committed to complying with the laws and regulations of all the countries and jurisdictions in which we operate and our human rights policy is available in more than 40 languages.

 - develop and implement company procedures and processes to ensure we comply with this policy.

-We focus on areas of human rights most relevant to our business ensuring the rights of the local people where we operate are protected.
-We are working to raise further awareness of our human rights approach in our hotels through embedding our standard and will continue to develop our training materials.
+We are working to raise further awareness of our human rights approach in our hotels through embedding our human rights standard and will continue to develop our training materials.
 We are a signatory to the UN Global Compact aligning our operations and strategies with the 10 universal principles that include commitments to human rights and labour standards.
-We are part of the Business in the Community cross industry working group on human rights as well as the International Tourism Partnership's Human Trafficking Working Group.
-We are also working with our internal procurement team to embed further our human rights approach into our contracts.
+We are part of the Business in the Community (BiTC) and Business for Social Responsibility (BSR) cross industry working groups on human rights as well as the International Tourism Partnership's Human Trafficking Working Group.
+We are also working with our internal procurement team to further embed our human rights approach into our contracts.